labhracorgi/mri_sort_filter_convert/README.md

 - TOF

 ## Regarding reusability:
 The algorithms may as well only be applicable to (our) TOS7 MR data, as it is tested on these data.
-This narrow applicability is due to unique or local scanner naming convention paired with the "dicom_sort.py" algorithm; which further changes the name of folders.
+This narrow applicability is due to unique or local scanner naming convention paired with the "dicomsort.py" algorithm; which further changes the name of folders.

 Finally, the data should be sorted similarly to BIDS (http://bids.neuroimaging.io/) with a structure as:
 ".../study/subject_ID/series_X/*.dcm"

-Or more specifcally in our case:
+Or more specifcally the "dicomsort.py" pattern used in our case:
 "Destination/%PatientName/%SeriesNumber-%SeriesDescription/%InstanceNumber.dcm"

 If the files are structured as illustrated then "filter.py" should be usable if also the identification "keys" are renamed to match the local naming convention.

+## Issues:
+There has been spotted multiple report of duplicates.
+After investigating the issue we concluded that the "dicomsort.py" algorithm can produce false positives as there were no duplicates at all in the source folder used.
+A possible workaround is to use the "-k" flag when calling "dicomsort.py" from the shell.